 - Looks to pictures frequently and desperately for clues

-- Identifies unrelated recognizable words within longer words, in hopes of figuring out the longer word
+- Identifies unrelated words within longer words, in hopes of figuring out the longer word

 - Hesitates often when reading aloud